EstimatedEst. Read Time: 11 minutes

 One of the interesting things that you’re going to notice during the movement described above is how weak the glute medius is.

-If you want to reduce the pain over time and keep it away, you’ll need to strengthen that muscle.
+If you want to decrease pain over time and keep it away, you’ll need to strengthen that muscle.

 Here are some exercises to strengthen the glute medius and get rid of this pain once and for all.